Boyd County Middle School is located in the isolated and rural town of Cannonsburg, Kentucky.

 Roughly 13 million kids in America today don’t have enough food to eat on the weekends.
 One in five kids in our country goes without access to affordable, nutritious food on Saturdays and Sundays.
 Lack of adequate food leads to health problems in addition to hunger.
 When children don’t eat enough, it can shorten their attention span, lower their IQ and keep them from performing well in school.

 Because of these harsh realities, backpack feeding programs like Vicki’s at Boyd County Middle School are crucial for children.
-Sending children home on Friday afternoons with non-perishable, easy-to-prepare food ensures that they get enough food on weekends and holidays and can’t rely on a getting a nutritious meal at school.
+Sending children home on Friday afternoons with non-perishable, easy-to-prepare food ensures that they get enough food on weekends and holidays when they can’t rely on a getting a nutritious meal at school.

 HOW DO I SUPPORT BACKPACK FEEDING PROGRAMS IN THE U.S.?